twgenaux/twgenaux.github.io/MessageFormats/MessageFormats.md

 # Repeat Fields

 A Repeat field is a duplication of the same field where each value is unique.
-For example, an order record with multiple Specimen IDs; such as a pair of blood samples from the same draw, one containing packed red blood cells and the other plasma.
+For example, an order record with multiple Specimen IDs, such as a pair of blood samples from the same draw, one containing packed red blood cells and the other plasma.

 ```ASTM
 O|1|SID102\SID103||ABO FWD/RVS|||||||||||PACKEDCELLS\PLASMA